 The papillary thyroid cancer is less than 4cm and there is no evidence of abnormal lymph nodes on ultrasound or CAT scan

 The patient desires an easy method to maintain their thyroid hormone blood levels following surgery.
-(Some patients are concerned about their ability to adequately control their hormone levels and sense of well being when they are totally dependent upon taking thyroid hormone pills)
+(Some patients are concerned about their ability to adequately control their hormone levels and sense of well-being when they are totally dependent upon taking thyroid hormone pills)

-The papillary thyroid cancer patient understands their thyroid cancer and accepts that the blood test for the blood marker for papillary thyroid cancer called thyroglobulin, will not be useful in their monitoring of their cancer since this protein is also produced by the remaining normal thyroid cells in the remaining thyroid tissue
+The papillary thyroid cancer patient understands their thyroid cancer and accepts that the blood test for the blood marker for papillary thyroid cancer called thyroglobulin, will not be useful in the monitoring of their cancer since this protein is also produced by the remaining normal thyroid cells in the remaining thyroid tissue

 The papillary thyroid cancer patient understands that radioactive iodine will not be used for the treatment of their cancer